Aiven-Open/klaw/coral/docs/frontend-testing.md

 A great benefit is that this can help us making our markup more accessible.
 If you can't use the recommended query, you should check if there is a reason for that.

-**Example**: There is a alert and you can't query it other than with looking for the text?
+**Example**: There is an alert, and you can't query it other than with looking for the text?
 That means assistive technology also has no information that this is a warning.
 Changing that element to have an [alert role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/alert_role) enables you to use the recommended queries.
 And it makes the content more accessible!

 **💡 Tip to remember the right query**